replikativ/konserve/README.md

-;; Note: We use the thread blocking operations <!! here only to synchronize ;; with the REPL. <!! does not compose well with async contexts, so prefer ;; composing your application with go and <! instead.
+;; Note: We use the thread blocking operations <!! here only to synchronize ;; with the REPL. <!! is blocking IO and does not compose well with async ;; contexts, so prefer composing your application with go and <! instead.

 (def store (<!! (new-fs-store "/tmp/store")))